haiduongnguyen/face_anti_spoofing_efficientnet/README.md

 **python3 train_celeb.py**
 to use gpu, add this command before python3 train_celeb.py
 **CUDA_VISIBLE_DEVICES=0**
 after training, result training will be saved in result_training_output.txt
+the last model will be saved in work_place

 ## step 6: evaluate model
 evaluate model on test set